Billing and Account Management FAQs

 Best Practice: Secure your Amazon EC2 instances with security group rules.

-It’s a best practice to manage access to AWS resources and APIs using identity federation, IAM users, and IAM roles.
+It’s a best practice to manage access to Amazon Web Services resources and APIs using identity federation, IAM users, and IAM roles.
 To learn more about IAM Best Practices, see Best practices for Amazon EC2.

 Be sure not to open access to ports (0.0.0.0/0) externally while using EC2 instances.
 Opening access to external ports allows all IP addresses to access your interface, which allows your EC2 instances to participate in unauthorized network activities.
 It’s a best practice to set security group rules to allow access to instances only from known IP addresses.
 To learn more about Amazon EC2 security groups, see Amazon EC2 security groups for Linux instances.